lschweiger/NK_space_cpp_gomez/README.md

 - agent_explore_random_0: a bit randomly chosen in the string will be flipped to a Zero
 - agent_explore_random_1: a bit randomly chosen in the string will be flipped to a One
 - agent_explore_flip: a bit randomly chosen in the string will be flipped from what is was to the other 0 to 1 or 1 to 0.
 - agent_explore_shuffle: The current string will be sampled from, with at least 2 index locations to create a substring.
 The agent then rotates the values of the selected index locations to the right with looping around.
-Once complete the substring is inserted back into the in the original index locations with the new rotated values. i.e if 3 ,5, 8 chosen then the value at 3 is moved to 5, 5 to 8 and 8 to 3. once place back into the full string 3 will have the value of 8, 5 will have 3's value'and , 8 will have 5's value.
+Once complete the substring is inserted back into the original index locations with the new rotated values. i.e if 3 ,5, 8 chosen then the value at 3 is moved to 5, 5 to 8 and 8 to 3. once place back into the full string 3 will have the value of 8, 5 will have 3's value'and , 8 will have 5's value.